-Selection of items
+Selection of Items

-Items included in CRT are of specific nature and designed for the student skilled in particular subject.
+Items included in CRT are of specific nature and designed for the student skilled in particular subjects.
 In NRT items are of general knowledge nature.
-Student should be able to answer it but superficial knowledge is sufficient to respond the item correctly
+Student should be able to answer it, but superficial knowledge is sufficient to respond the item correctly.

-Meaning of success
+Meaning of Success

 In CRT, an examinee is classified as a master or non-master.
-There is no limit to the number of
+There is no limit to the number of pass or fail.

-\pass' or \fail'.
 In NRT, examinee's opportunity for success is relative to the performance of the other individuals who take the test.